Bitcoin Carrying Costs: The Secret To Hugely Boosting Your Wealth (2024)

 Bitcoin only has two carrying costs: Inflation and custody costs.

-We’ll get into each of these in more details below, but first let’s look at all the other carrying costs you avoid by holding bitcoins.
+We’ll get into each of these in more details below, but first let’s look at all the other carrying costs you avoid by holding bitcoin.

 With no physical form, Bitcoin has no ongoing storage costs.
 For things like gold, silver, jewelry or even a businesses inventory this can represent a major cost of holding the asset.
 For Bitcoin it’s literally zero, forever.